Deep Brain Stimulation

 All patients considering DBS must be evaluated by a neurologist who specializes in movement disorders.
 The evaluation is necessary to determine whether the patient suffers from Parkinson’s disease, essential tremor, or generalized dystonia rather than one of the less common, but similar, movement disorders.
 A cognitive evaluation is important in order to assess the patient’s ability to participate accurately and actively in the surgical implantation of the stimulator, as well as in the post-operative process of programming the stimulator.
 Lastly, a neurosurgeon will evaluate the patient to assess the risks and benefits of surgery as well as to clarify the expected outcomes of surgery.

 DBS Educational & Support Group

 The UNC Movement Disorders Center facilitates a meeting about twice per year for people with Parkinson’s (and occasionally for people with essential tremor who have already undergone DBS surgery) and their family members to gather, learn and relate.
 We have a different expert presenter for each group.
 Meetings are held at the Seymour Senior Center on Homestead Road in Chapel Hill.

-For more information or to be placed on the group’s listserv to be notified about upcoming meetings, please contact Jessica Shurer at email@example.com or (919) 843-1657.
+For more information or to be placed on the group’s listserv to be notified about upcoming meetings, please contact the center coordinator, Maggie Ivancic, MSW, LCSWA, at (919) 843-1657 or email@example.com.